People in Maple Ridge region living with mental illness now have a new supportive place to recover.

 “MPA Society is excited to welcome Beckman Apartments to our continuum of community housing programs,” said David MacIntyre, executive director, MPA Society.
 “As a reflection of our partnership with BC Housing and Fraser Health, Beckman Apartments represents a creative and future-focused model of support for our members that strives to encourage independence, self-direction and accountability.
 Supported in an environment of empowerment and respect, members focus on strength-based plans that create a path for their road to recovery from mental health issues.”

-Beckman Apartments is on the same site as Beckman House, a 21 bed licensed residential care facility.
+Beckman Apartments is on the same site as Beckman House, a 21 bed licensed long term care facility.
 Across the street are eight bridging units, which provide independent living options for residents.
 All three house people with mental illness.
 Together, they create a mental health residential campus

 Beckman Apartments is a partnership between the Government of British Columbia, Fraser Health, and the MPA Society, a non-profit housing and service provider that provides recovery-focused support for individuals with mental health challenges.